dwest85/election-analysis/README.md

     3. Tallying the final results into a readable percentage, using the .1f% decimal output.
     4. Writing the necessary information to the election_analysis.txt file.
     5. Making sure all variable, for loops, and if-statements were properly indented to ensure proper execution of the code.

+# Election-Audit Summary
+Overall, the script created for this election can be modified for any future elections by changing the variables used and the destination of where the values are being pulled from (raw data).
+Some examples of using this script for future use would be: Voting on proposal plans based on all counties, or it could be modified to even poll votes for social events in those counties.